wharton/wagtailgridder/README.md

 *This installation assumes that you already have Django and Wagtail installed as part of your project.*

 Wagtail Gridder can then be installed like most Django apps.
-First, install it into your `virtualenv`:
+First, install it into your `venv`:

     pip install wagtailgridder